WWE Royal Rumble 2023: How to Watch and Start Times

 Start times

-Royal Rumble 2023 takes place at San Antonio, Texas' Alamodome.
-For those without a live ticket, it starts at 5 p.m.
+Royal Rumble 2023 takes place at San Antonio, Texas' Alamodome on Jan.
+28. For those without a live ticket, it starts at 5 p.m.
 PT/8 p.m ET.
 Grappling fans across the pond will have to stay up late, as the show starts at 1 a.m.
 UK time.
 In Australia, the Royal Rumble begins at midday AEDT on Sunday.

 How to watch: Peacock, WWE Network, Binge